Argexitoo/Project2/README.md

 **Profile** - As a user I want to be able to see my profile and edit it ​

-**Add new meeting** - As a user I want to be able to create new meetings with other people ​

-**List of meetings** - As a user I want to be able to see my set up meetings ​

-**Delete meeting** - As a user I want to be able to delete the meetings I created ​

-**Update meeting** - As a user I want to be able to update the information of my meetings ​

 **Add new dog** - As a user I want to be able to add a new dog ​